Wondering about submitting a novel to Discovering Diamonds

 Thank you for your enquiry about submitting a novel to Discovering Diamonds for possible review.

-we prefer to receive e-versions – mobi / or professionally produced PDF/ARC
+we can now only receive e-versions – mobi / or professionally produced PDF/ARC

 (We do accept e-pub but prefer the above as most of our reviewers use a Kindle)